Rob--W/testing-chrome.webstore.install/README.md

 Selenium and ChromeDriver if you haven't before, start the Selenium server then run the Python script.
 All tests should pass without error.

+See `sample/TestExample.java` for an example using Selenium and Java.

 ## How does it work
 1. On start-up, the helper extension disables all extensions that were placed in